 How to Maximize Employee Engagement with Jeff Hoffman

-For our Future of Work webcast on June 3 2021, Erica Sand of Criterion HCM welcomed Jeff Hoffman, Global entrepreneur from Priceline.com and uBid.com.
+For our Future of Work webcast on June 3 2021, Criterion's Erica Sand HCM welcomed Jeff Hoffman, Global entrepreneur from Priceline.com and uBid.com.
 Jeff is a global entrepreneur who’s built companies in every space from technology and consumer-based to entertainment, media, film, TV, music and sports as well.
 He also works on growth and scaling up with a broad range of companies.

 This was a conversation packed with insights about engagement, learning, technology, and the advantages of remote workforces as far as your talent pool.
 Take a look at our edited highlights.
 Then, watch his full Future of Work episode here.